janhaak/herring-cove/cv.md

 #### Thales Group
 ##### *2008 to 2009*
-Wrote **C, C++ and Java** as a **Software Engineer** on a Distributed Combat system for the Australian Navy that integrated command and control for [missiles](http://www.defence.gov.au/media/download/2007/sep/20070911a/index.htm), guns, radars, tactical data networks and many other military gadgets.
-Ran on **Solaris**.
+**Software Engineer** on a Distributed Combat system for the Australian Navy that integrated command and control for [missiles](http://www.defence.gov.au/media/download/2007/sep/20070911a/index.htm), guns, radars, tactical data networks and many other military gadgets.

 #### Market Sentinel
 ##### *2007 to 2008*